1. Introduction to Small Machine Embroidery

 7.1 Daily Cleaning Routines That Prevent Jams

-- Use a small brush or compressed air to remove dust and lint from thread guides, take-up levers, and bobbin cases.
-Short bursts of compressed air can prevent freezing.
+Cleaning: - Use a small brush or short bursts of compressed air to clear lint from thread guides, take-up levers, and bobbin cases. - Inspect ceramic parts and thread paths for burrs or cracks.

 Weekly Maintenance